Training Director: Jennifer Zarcone, Ph.D., BCBA-D

 Positive Behavior Interventions and Support

-The May Institute provides technical assistance to public, private schools and agencies around improving behavior support practices using applied behavior analysis and positive behavior interventions and supports around individuals, classrooms, schools, districts, and states.
-Its focus has been using a multi-tiered framework focusing on systems, data, and practices.
-The goal has been to produce meaningful student outcomes cost-effectively.
-A fellow in this site would support districts and schools and classrooms in the implementation of PBIS as well as participate in ongoing research and dissemination projects of PBIS in a variety of settings.
+Fellows in this location provide technical assistance to public, private schools and agencies around improving behavior support practices using applied behavior analysis and positive behavior interventions and supports around individuals, classrooms, schools, districts, and states.
+Fellows apply a multi-tiered framework focusing on systems, data, and practices to produce meaningful student outcomes cost-effectively.
+A fellow in this program would support districts and schools and classrooms in the implementation of PBIS as well as participate in ongoing research and dissemination projects of PBIS in a variety of settings.

-The May Institute is one of 12 national partners of the National Technical Assistance Center for PBIS funded by the Department of Education’s Office of Special Education Program for research and dissemination of PBIS.
-Our program currently supports over 30 districts and over 100 schools in implementing PBIS across Massachusetts
+May Institute is one of 12 national partners of the National Technical Assistance Center for PBIS funded by the Department of Education’s Office of Special Education Program for research and dissemination of PBIS.
+Our program currently supports over 30 districts and over 100 schools in implementing PBIS across Massachusetts.

 Each postdoctoral fellow will work with their supervisor to develop an individualized training plan that is aligned with the fellow’s goals for training.
 Depending on interests, these experiences could include opportunities for direct clinical work, consultation, supervision of others, the conduct of research, providing workshops or other trainings, and administrative activities.
 Fellows are required to complete a minimum of 2000 hours of fellowship.
 Supervision occurs during individual supervision for at least two hours per week in addition to at least 2 hours of group supervision.
 Postdoctoral fellows have funding to attend national conferences and professional development activities within the May Institute through our Continuing Education series.